epidemian/epidemian.github.io/_posts/2024-04-12-programmer-vs-mathematician.md

 end
 ```

 Both versions will work fine for our purposes.
-If for some reason Kaprekar's property doesn't hold for some number, the iterative version will give us a wrong result, and the recursive version will hang forever or overflow the stack<span class="sidenote-number" /><span class="sidenote">Which of the two?
-That's [an interesting question][ruby TCO]!</span>.
-Either way, we would know that we have screwed up our "proof" somewhere. *It's fine.*
+If for some reason Kaprekar's property doesn't hold for some number, the iterative version will give us a wrong result, and the recursive version will hang forever or overflow the stack.<span class="sidenote-number" /><span class="sidenote"> Which of the two?
+That's [an interesting question][ruby TCO]!</span> Either way, we would know that we have screwed up our "proof" somewhere. *It's fine.*

 ### Rearranging digits